I get this question all the time: What should I consider when buying luggage?

-In the interest of full disclosure, as some of you already know, I have my own luggage line carried exclusively by HSN.
-I had the chance to design unique luggage that looks great and overcomes some basic shortcomings that many luggage lines exhibit.
-The purpose of this article is not to promote my line, but to give you some insight into the types of things I look for in my own experience with luggage and what I considered when designing my own line.
+In the interest of full disclosure, I have my own luggage line carried exclusively by HSN.
+I designed unique gear that looks great and overcomes some common shortcomings.
+The purpose of this article is not to promote my line, but to give you some insight into the types of things I look for when buying luggage, plus what I considered when designing my own line.
 One thing I’ve learned in this process is that there is not one piece of luggage that fits everyone’s needs or travel personality.
-And how I travel is very different from others.
+How I travel is probably very different from how you travel.

-Here are some tips everyone can use to make sure that next piece you buy is a love match.
+Here are some tips to ensure the next piece you buy is a love match.
 Did I mention I have my own luggage line?

 Size and Weight

 Do you think anyone in the history of travel has ever under-packed for a trip?
 It’s easy to over-pack a large suitcase and end up crushing the 50 lb. limit.
 Overweight fees are worse than taxes, so make sure the bag isn’t heavy when it’s empty.